gysmo38/mitsubishi2MQTT/README.md

 ***
 Features:
-Initial config with WIFI AP mode and portal
+ - Initial config:  WIFI AP mode and web portal
-Control unit with webinterface
-Configuration MQTT
-Control with MQTT
+ - Webinterface for configuration, status and control
-Homeassistant autodiscovery with MQTT
+ - Homeassistant autodiscovery and control with MQTT

 ***
 Screenshots: